ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 ### <a id="figure-2-4"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step2_BStable2json/images/example_form10_webpageVScsv_ha.png)

-**Figure 2.4: Reproduction of Balance Sheet in a CSV file.** *Left*: An example of a Balance Sheet table from a filing by Apple Inc. (adapted). *Right*: The same table in a CSV file, generated from the structured JSON data.
+**Figure 2.4: Table reproduction.** *Left*: An example of a Balance Sheet table from a filing by Apple Inc. (adapted from the SEC website). *Right*: The same table in a CSV file, generated from the structured JSON data.
 For additional examples, see `results_step2.zip/balance_csvs`.

 <br>